utm-coders/studyGroup/lessons/git/collaboration/lesson.md

 # Getting started with collaboration - the 'GitHub flow'

 Collaboration on GitHub generally centres around the 'GitHub flow'.
-This makes use of features we've seen before, such as forks and branches, but have yet to interact with.
+This makes use of some new features, such as forks and branches, which we may have noticed before but have yet to interact with.

 Without using Git jargon, the GitHub flow is: